mboljen/dynadon/README.md

 # dynadon

 Downscale or upscale a 2D hull geometry and apply boundary conditions to return to the original geometry using the FE code [LS-DYNA](https://www.lstc.com/products/ls-dyna).
-This script can be used to implement a dynamically evolving geometry as a stamp to force flexible objects like clothes onto a given 3D target geometry.
+This script can be used to implement a dynamically evolving geometry as a dynamically evolving stamp to force flexible objects like clothes onto a given 3D target geometry.